pepegar/course-programming-fundamentals-with-python/slides-md/pfp-6.md

 :::: column

-JSON (http://json.org) is a data interchange format, like CSV
+JSON (http://json.org) is a data interchange format, like CSV.
+The name JSON stands for **Javascript Object Notation**, because the way of writing it is very similar to Javascript.

-The main difference is that with JSON we can represent arbitrary data, not only tabular data.
+The main difference is that **JSON can represent arbitrary data, not only tabular data**.

 ::::